 Why Should You Use Edge ML?

-Edge machine learning is ground breaking.
-Processing data locally addresses security issues by keeping user data off the cloud and reducing the load on cloud networks.
+Edge machine learning is groundbreaking.
+Processing data locally addresses security concerns by keeping user data out of the cloud and reducing load on cloud networks.
 Additionally, it enables real time data processing, which is essential for technologies like autonomous vehicles and medical equipment, and is not achievable with conventional intelligent devices powered by the cloud.
-This is why many organizations are shifting toward machine learning at the edge for safer, faster performance, supported by AWS Machine Learning Tools where needed.
+This is why many organizations are shifting to edge machine learning for safer, faster performance, with AWS Machine Learning Tools used as needed.

 As client expectations rise, so does the need for quick, secure processing power.
 Every business customer engagement now involves a variety of hybrid technologies and touchpoints that require quick access to the tools, information, and software needed to power novel experiences and deliver a satisfying user experience from start to finish.
-This shift has accelerated the adoption of edge ML approaches and machine learning on the edge capabilities across industries.
+This shift has accelerated the adoption of edge ML approaches and capabilities across industries.

 In the past, this processing involved sending datasets to remote clouds over networks, which often struggled to operate at full capacity due to the long distances the data had to traverse.
 This may lead to problems ranging from latency to security lapses.
 With machine learning edge computing, much of this processing now happens directly where the data is generated, giving organizations clearer differentiation in areas such as the difference between deep learning and machine learning when applied at the edge.